Wired vs. Battery Smoke Detectors: Simplifying Installation Choices

 Using a Combination of Both Options

-For maximum safety, consider combining wired and battery-powered detectors.
-Install wired detectors in main living areas like the kitchen and living room, and supplement with battery-powered devices in standalone spaces like bedrooms or garages.
+For optimal safety, think about using both wired and battery-operated detectors together.
+Place wired detectors in primary areas such as the kitchen and living room, and enhance with battery-operated devices in separate places like bedrooms or garages.

 Maintaining Your Smoke Detectors